 The course covers core material of constitutional and administrative law.
 It begins with the differentiation between public and private law.
 In the constitutional law part, the course will concentrate on the rule of law and individual rights, especially those protecting communication and entrepreneurship.
 The administrative law part will explain the different legal instruments of the administration how to act (rule, order, contract, etc.) and their propositions.
 Also, court proceedings to sue the administrative will be discussed.
-Students will learn the technique how to solve (simple) administrative and constitutional cases abstracts, sketches on blackboard, slides tba in srciptum tba in scriptum
+Students will learn the technique how to solve (simple) administrative and constitutional cases extensive script with cases; content structure, further information in the lectures